Macarthur Rugby League: 1969–83: Campbelltown City Kangaroos. One of the CRL's Greatest Clubs Dominates

 Picton would turn the tables on the 'Roos in the 1981 Grand Final, emerging triumphant 15–11.
-Picton were led to victory by the dominance of captain Ron Kain & hooker John White in the scrum, starving the brilliant City backline of possession.
+Picton were led to victory by the dominance of captain Ron Kain & hooker John White in the scrum, starving the City backline of possession.

-The early 80s also saw the emergence of a brilliant Moss Vale Dragons team.
+The early 80s also saw the emergence of the Moss Vale Dragons team.
 Based around the youthful potential from their 1979 Reserve Grade and U/18s premiership team from 1980, the Dragons would win the 1982, 1984 and 1990 1st Grade premierships.
-A very exciting and tough team, the Dragons were brilliantly led by captain- coach Brian Milthorpe and boasted quality 1st Graders like Mark Knight, Chris Cumming, Owen Saunders, John Burke, Terry Loader and Shane Green.
+A tough team, the Dragons were led by captain- coach Brian Milthorpe and 1st Graders like Mark Knight, Chris Cumming, Owen Saunders, John Burke, Terry Loader and Shane Green.

 By 1983, it was fairly apparent that there was a significant separation between the Campbelltown clubs and the rest of the Group, which was still essentially 'country' in nature.
 Ten out of 15 contested premierships had been won by Campbelltown City (8) or the RSL Warriors (2).
 There was no sign of this imbalance abating.

 The NSWRL ordered ailing premiership club Newtown Jets to form a merger with the Campbelltown club.
 The original plan was for Newtown to regroup in the 1984 season on the sidelines and then re-enter the NSWRL premiership in 1985 as the Newtown- Campbelltown Jets.
 This never eventuated.

 As a by-product of this merger, all Campbelltown clubs were ordered by the then NSWRL chairman Kevin Humphreys to join with the Liverpool Rugby League clubs contained within the Parramatta junior league.
 A Group 6 general committee vote then authorised the transfer of the Campbelltown clubs to the NSWRL.

 Fittingly, Campbelltown City Kangaroos would win the last Group 6 premiership they contested in 1983.
 Finishing the regular season second to the Clayton Cup bound Moss Vale, the 'Roos led by Tim Sheens lowered the Dragons colours 15–2 in dramatic circumstances at Loseby Park, Bowral in the major semi final of that year.
 The 'Roos would defeat The Oaks 24–6 in the Grand Final of 1983 at their spiritual base, Orana Park.
 This would be Campbelltown City's last game as a Country Rugby League club until their return in 2011.
 Their senior club was a major casualty of the abortive merger with Newtown.
 It would take thirty years for the blue and golds to re-emerge in their rightful senior competition.